-After identifying a full year of service, begin counting the service you have provided for your employer starting with the service provided in the year for which you are figuring your MEA.
+After identifying a full year of service, begin counting the service you have provided for your employer starting with the service provided in the current year.
 To help you count your years of service, follow the rules discussed under Figuring Your Years of Service, earlier.

 Part-time or employed only part of year.
 If you are a part-time employee, or a full-time employee who is employed for only part of the year, your most recent year of service consists of your service this year and your service for as many previous years as is necessary to total one full year of service.
 You add up your most recent periods of service to determine your most recent year of service.
-First, take into account your service during the year for which you are figuring the MEA.
+First, take into account your service during the year for which you are figuring the MEA (the limit on annual additions for 2002).
 Then add your service during your next preceding tax year, and years before that, until your total service equals one year of service.

 Example.
-You were employed on a fulltime basis during the months July through December 1998 (1/2 year of service), July through December 1999 (1/2 year of service), and October through December 2000 (1/4 year of service).
-Your most recent year of service for purposes of computing your MEA for 2000 is the total of your service during 2000 (1/4 year of service), your service during 1999 (1/2 year of service), and your service during the months October through December 1998 (1/4 year of service).
+You were employed on a full-time basis during the months July through December 1999 (1/2 year of service), July through December 2000 (1/2 year of service), and October through December 2001 (1/4 year of service).
+Your most recent year of service for purposes of computing your MEA for 2001 is the total of your service during 2001 (1/4 year of service), your service during 2000 (1/2 year of service), and your service during the months October through December 1999 (1/4 year of service).

 Not yet employed for one year.
-If, at the close of the year for which you are figuring your MEA, you have not yet worked for your employer for one year (including time you worked for the same employer in earlier years), use the period of time you have worked for the employer as your most recent year of service.
+If, at the close of the year, you have not yet worked for your employer for one year (including time you worked for the same employer in earlier years), use the period of time you have worked for the employer as your most recent year of service.